2025 Solar Incentives Guide for Mount Vernon, IL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some familiarity with.
-One of the incentives that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-The ITC is a tax credit for a certain percentage of the cost of your solar system.
+Federal incentives are the type of incentives that you are most likely to have some knowledge of.
+The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+The ITC provides a tax credit for a specific percentage of your solar system's cost.

-The ITC can be applied to solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
-You can claim this credit for a solar panel system installed on a primary or secondary residence that you own in the United States.
-Originally, you could claim 30% of the total cost, although the amount you can claim may range between 26-30%.
-There is no maximum amount you can claim.
+The ITC can be applied to solar systems installed after January 1, 2006, and allows you to deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
+You can claim this credit for solar panels installed on a primary or secondary residence that you own in the United States.
+The original claim amount was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+There is no maximum claim amount.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
-The new Clean Energy Credit is valid until 2035.
-You are now eligible for a 30% credit for solar systems that began installation on or after January 1, 2022, and will be done by December 31, 2032.
-This credit will then decrease annually until the date of expiration.
-Starting in 2023, the program expansion will also make claiming credit for energy storage systems easier than ever before.
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The new Clean Energy Credit extends until 2035.
+Homeowners are now eligible for a 30% credit for solar systems that began installation on or after January 1, 2022, and will be done by December 31, 2032.
+The credit will then decrease annually until it expires.
+The expansion also makes it easier to get credit for energy storage systems, beginning in 2023.

 State & Local Solar Incentives